Training Data Generating Networks: Shape Reconstruction via Bi-level Optimization: Results

 \section{Results}

-\paragraph{Evaluation metrics} We use the volumetric IoU, the Chamfer-L1 distance and F-Score (\cite{tatarchenko2019single}) for evaluation.
-Volumetric IoU is obtained on 100k uniformly sampled 100k points.
-The Chamfer-L1 distance is estimated by randomly sampling 100k points from the ground-truth mesh and predicted mesh which is generated by Marching Cubes (\cite{lorensen1987marching}).
+\paragraph{Evaluation metrics.} We use the volumetric IoU, the Chamfer-L1 distance and F-Score~\citep{tatarchenko2019single} for evaluation.
+Volumetric IoU is obtained from 100k uniformly sampled points.
+The Chamfer-L1 distance is estimated by randomly sampling 100k points from the ground-truth mesh and predicted mesh which is generated by Marching Cubes~\citep{lorensen1987marching}.
 F-Score is calculated with $d = 2\%$ of the side length of the reconstructed volume.
-Note that following the discussions by \cite{tatarchenko2019single}, F-Score is a more robust and important metric for 3d reconstruction compared to IoU and Chamfer.
+Note that following the discussions by~\citet{tatarchenko2019single}, F-Score is a more robust and important metric for 3d reconstruction compared to IoU and Chamfer.
+All three metrics are used in CvxNet~\citep{deng2019cvxnets}.